Workflow execution is a complex subject, but you don’t need to understand every detail to get started effectively.

 the same block, like an object detection model or classifier, regardless of how deeply nested your data is.
 But

-, crops that we described in our example have dimensionality level 2
+have dimensionality level 1, crops that we described in our example have dimensionality level 2 and so on.

 What matters from the perspective of plugging inputs to specific step is: